JoeSz/Exopite-Child-Theme-Ready-WordPress-Starter-Theme/README.md

 I like underscores, Bootstrap and Theme Hook Alliance. it is existing underscores and Bootstrap [UnderStrap](https://github.com/holger1411/understrap) or underscores and Theme Hook Alliance [hook_s](https://github.com/bradp/hook_s) but not together, and because I do not want to start always from scratch, I build it for myself and for anybody who want it.

-This theme is not only child theme ready, child theme already included.
+Child theme ready wordpres theme: this theme is not only child theme ready, child theme already included.

 My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
 Here are some of the other more interesting things you'll find here: